cronvel/terminal-kit/documentation.md

 	* maxRefreshTime `number` the maximum time between two refresh in ms, default to 500ms
 	* minRefreshTime `number` the minimum time between two refresh in ms, default to 100ms

-It creates a nice progress bar and return a controler object to interact with it.
+It creates a nice progress bar and return a controller object to interact with it.

-The controler provides those functions:
+The controller provides those functions:

 * update( updateObject ): update the progress bar, having the arguments:
 	* updateObject `object` or `number` or `null`.
 If *updateObject* is not an object, it's a shorthand for `{ progress: value }`.